Bruce Djite: Suwon FC

-On 26 July 2016, after showing good form in Adelaide United's championship winning season, Djite signed with Korean club Suwon FC, joining countryman Adrian Leijer.
+On 26 July 2016, after showing good form in Adelaide United's championship-winning season, Djite signed with Korean club Suwon FC, joining countryman Adrian Leijer.

+PSM Makassar

+In mid-2018, Djite moved to Indonesia, aged 31, and played for PSM Makassar.

 International career

 Djite is an American Australian and chose to play for Australia, although he would also have been eligible for the Ivory Coast national football team, United States national football team and Togo national football team.

 Australia U20 national team

 Djite was a star striker for the Young Socceroos during their 2006 tournament in South America scoring five goals in thirteen caps and was also chosen in the Australia Under-20 squad to compete at the 2006 AFC Youth Championships, in India.

 Australia Olympic team

 Djite was the key striker and a mainstay in the Australia Olympic football team qualification matches for the 2008 Olympics and helped the Australia Olympic football team, the Olyroos squad, to qualify for the Beijing Olympics contributing thirteen caps and scoring two goals.